MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Backfill historical data

-Microsoft Places accepts historical data in a specific CSV format and schema.
+Microsoft Places accepts historical data in a specific CSV file format and schema.
 You must export this data from an existing system and then use the following PowerShell cmdlet to upload the data.

 |Cmdlet name  |Description  |Parameters |Example |
 |---------|---------|---------|---------|